Depression is a funny thing.

 The anchor, for some of us, will always there and it always has been.
 I’d be lying if I said it wasn’t.
 There’s nothing mystical about it– it’s a thing that can be managed, and learning how to manage it takes work.
 It’s always there.

-You can run from it.
-You can self-medicate and hope it goes away.
+You can run from depression.
+Or you can self-medicate and hope depression goes away.
 You can let it consume parts of you and give in.
 Yet then again, you can also put in the work and fight back like your life depends on it.

 At the end of the day, doesn’t it?